Deadly Mushroom Poisoning Incident – April 2024

 What clients can be aware of and do: I think it’s extremely important that all clients be aware of this information.
 The symptoms for Amanita mushroom poisoning include vomiting, diarrhea, tremors, seizures, and/or unwillingness to eat or drink.
 If your dog ever experiences these symptoms, especially 6-12 hours after a hike, please consider immediately taking him/her to the vet.
 Early treatment, which may include plasma transfusions, and IV fluids, seems imperative.
 It’s also important to get a liver panel immediately, and monitor it very closely for signs of liver toxicity developing or worsening.
 Please do not ever hesitate to reach out, and I will do my best to answer any questions quickly.

 Pet insurance: It’s my opinion that pet insurance seems like a better option than ever before.
 I’ve seen the cost of veterinary care rise sharply in the recent years, and events like these are when it could really help.
-The total cost of Rex’s vet bills I believe were close to $6000.
-This is not something I usually cover, though it’s very possible I would help out in some way, as I will with Rex.
+The total cost of Ringo’s vet bills I believe were close to $6000.
+This is not something I usually cover, though it’s very possible I would help out in some way, as I will with Ringo.
 I will leave two links to veterinary insurance companies that I have heard good things about directly below.

 In conclusion: